Weightlifting

 Training Equipment

-Now let’s look at other equipment, or gear, needed to train and learn weightlifting technique.
+Now, let’s look at other equipment or gear needed to train and learn weightlifting techniques.

 Uniform

 For training purposes, most lifters wear a lower body garment to cover the thighs and a t-shirt.
-The training hall environmental may dictate more, or less, clothing as conditions allow.
-While serving as USAW’s national coach in the early 1980s we hosted the Cuban national team for some joint training sessions.
+The training hall environment may dictate more or less clothing as conditions allow.
+While serving as USAW’s national coach in the early 1980s, we hosted the Cuban national team for some joint training sessions.
 The Cubans trained in essentially a brief Speedo type of lower body garment, period.
 These training sessions sometimes produced a sizeable audience of non-lifters who just wanted to “watch the show.”

 weightlifting (1)